DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Tip: In your GitHub data story template, avoid deleting important HTML formatting [like this common mistake](https://datavizforall.org/images/common-template-error.png)

 ### Mon Nov 25
-- In place of our regular class, duo/solo 20-minute Zoom meetings with instructor for Build 6 feedback, for participation credit.
+- In place of our regular class, 20-minute co-author Zoom meetings with instructor for Build 6 feedback, for participation credit.

 ### Wed Nov 27
 - No class - Thanksgiving Break